San Jose State is committed to maintaining a safe education and working environment

 - Notice of Non-Discrimination on the Basis of Sex (PDF)(Executive Order 1095, Attachment A)

 - Myths and Facts about Sexual Violence (PDF) (Executive Order 1095, Attachment B)

 - Rights and Options For Victims of Sexual Violence, Dating Violence, Domestic Violence, & Stalking (PDF) (Executive Order 1095, Attachment C)

 Title IX states, “No person in the United States shall, on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance” (20 U.S.C. § 1681).

-San José State University (SJSU), in compliance with federal and state laws, does not discriminate on the basis of sex, gender or sexual orientation in education programs, services, or activities.
+San Jose State, in compliance with federal and state laws, does not discriminate on the basis of sex, gender or sexual orientation in education programs, services, or activities.